afunnydev/tinysociety/content/articles/2018-10-23-trend-alert-tiny-houses-on-foundations.md

 <span class="figcaption">Image source: [Pexels](https://www.pexels.com/photo/house-on-green-landscape-against-sky-314937/) </span>

 When a tiny house is built on a concrete slab foundation, it often resembles a barn or small cabin.
 It's a simple yet classic look that many people prefer.
-If you need some storage space however, you might prefer one of these other foundation types.
+If you need some storage space, however, you might prefer one of these other foundation types.

 ### Crawlspace Foundation